joatmon08/terraform-kubernetes/README.md

 # Step 1: Deploy a Kubernetes Cluster

-You'll need to specify the variables in `variables.tf` and load them into Terraform Cloud.
+You'll need to specify the following variables (in `variables.tf`) and load them into Terraform Cloud.

+In addition to the variables, you'll need to specify the following __sensitive environment variables__:

+1. `GOOGLE_CREDENTIALS`: JSON of GCP credentials.
+Must have access to GKE admin.
+   You must flatten the JSON (remove newlines) before pasting it into Terraform Cloud.
+Run `cat <key file>.json | jq -c`.
+1. `DIGITALOCEAN_TOKEN`: API Token for Digital Ocean.
+Generate it [here](https://cloud.digitalocean.com/account/api/tokens).

-It will output the Kubernetes credentials for consumption by the Helm charts.
+The pipeline will output the Kubernetes credentials for consumption by the Helm charts.

 # Step 2: Deploy Consul backend for Vault